Prerogatives of the Divine Son

 Pressing on to Maturity

-12 For though by this time you ought to be teachers, you yourselves need someone to teach you once again the basic principles of the oracles of God; indeed, you have come to need milk, and not solid food.
-13 For everyone who partakes of milk alone is inexperienced in the word of righteousness, for he is still a child.
+11 Now on this subject we have much to say, but it is difficult to do so since you have become hard of hearing.
+12 For though by this time you ought to be teachers, you yourselves need someone to teach you the basic principles of the oracles9 of God all over again.
+In other words,10 you have become those who need milk rather than solid food!
+13 For everyone who only partakes of milk is unskilled11 in the message about righteousness, for he is still a child.
 14 But solid food is for the mature, whose senses have been trained by constant practice to discern both good and evil.

 - Ps.
 2:7